 - Cherry eye (prolapse of the third eyelid)

-- Some endocrine diseases
+- Endocrine diseases

 - Trauma or damage to the eye (caused by injury, toxicity, or disease processes)

-How Vets Diagnose Dry Eye in Dogs
+Diagnosing Dry Eye in Dogs

 It is important to contact your veterinarian at the first sign of eye problems.
 Diseases of the eye can progress rapidly.
-The sooner your vet can make a diagnosis, the better the chances of effective treatment.